 Those who prefer a more mythical view will tell you that the first Claddagh ring was dropped by an eagle into the lap of one Margaret Joyce, widow to a Spanish merchant named Domingo De Rona.
 Allegedly the majestic bird gave it to her as a reward for her charitable works.

-Today the Claddagh ring is popular, particularly with the Irish diaspora, as a wedding or engagement ring.
+Today the Claddagh ring is popular, particularly with the Irish diaspora,

 The pendant and other variations are more often given as a gift of friendship.
 Whatever shape or form it comes in, the Claddagh motif is a powerful symbol of pride in Irish heritage.
 I thought it very fitting to team the Claddagh charm with a gorgeous slab of indigenous Connemara marble, another intrinsically Irish treasure.